neotheicebird/_neotheicebird/CONTRIBUTING.rst

 Fix Bugs
 ~~~~~~~~

-Look through the issues page of the respective online repository where neotheicebird is hosted for bugs.
+Create an issue on Github.
 Anything tagged with "bug" is open to whoever wants to implement it.

 Implement Features
 ~~~~~~~~~~~~~~~~~~

-Look through the issues page of the respective online repository where neotheicebird is hosted for features.
+Look through the issues page for features.
 Anything tagged with "feature" is open to whoever wants to implement it.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~